 2. Clients Like to Pay with Credit Cards

 It is also important to note that accepting payments from credit cards of multiple clients can become a single deposit into the Trust Account in the firm’s accounting system.
 This means the company MUST adjust these payments on a daily basis or specific notes to make sure which fund belongs to which client.
-Otherwise, this could create a situation in where one client’s funds are commingled with that of another’s, which can lead to compliance issues and ethics violations.
+Otherwise, this could create a situation where one client’s funds are commingled with another’s, which can lead to compliance issues and ethics violations.

 3. Income and Revenue Differentiation

-Recording income is not always as simple as recording an entry when a payment is received.
+In law firm bookkeeping, recording income is not always as simple as recording an entry when a payment is received.
 Therefore, the incidental cost of a case must be allocated before the invoice is paid.
 Since this is not income, this part must be recorded separately.

 Law firms that do not separate revenue from actual income will have inaccurate books.
 This creates compliance issues and makes it difficult to identify which cases are of value to them.
 Hiring outsourcing law firm bookkeeping services to carry out the recording income and revenue.

 4. Data Entry Errors While Syncing Legal Billing & Accounting Systems

-Some law firms use two different systems for their accounting and billing payments.
+Some law firms use two different accounting systems for their accounting and billing payments.
 This means that all financial data must be recorded twice, but must be done accurately on both systems.
 Failure when synchronizing these two systems will create bookkeeping problems, leading to complicated billing or a violation of ethics, and wrong financial data to be analyzed.

 Every law firm is a business and to achieve success, accurate financial data is required to make the right business decisions.